fletch-hub/digital-resume/README.md

-# Important
+# Info

+I built this site using Vite, Handlebars, and vanilla JavaScript.

+### Todos

-There are redirects set up in the toml file for the purposes of url-shortening and analytics tracking.
+- There are redirects set up in the toml file for the purposes of url-shortening and analytics tracking.
 Manually hashed these routes.
 TODO: Write a script to do this automatically

+- The